Fed to begin slowing economic aid as inflation worries rise

 According to the Chicago Mercantile Exchange’s FedWatch tool, market traders now expect at least two rate hikes during 2022.

-The changing expectations reflect a central bank that is rapidly shifting from an effort to boost the economy and encourage more hiring to one that is increasingly focused on rising inflation.
-Prices jumped in September from a year earlier at the fastest pace in three decades.
-The Fed now faces the delicate task of winding down its low-rate policies, which it hopes will slow inflation, without doing that so rapidly as to weaken the job market or even cause another recession.

-In its statement Wednesday, the Fed slightly altered its long-standing language on inflation to raise the possibility that high prices could prove longer-lasting.
-Previously, it had said inflation was “elevated, largely reflecting transitory factors,” notably supply shortages as the economy has swiftly recovered from the recession.
-Now, it says, elevated inflation largely reflects “factors that are expected to be transitory.”

-That change echoes recent shifts in Chair Jerome Powell’s public remarks, in which he has acknowledged that inflation has endured longer than expected and that risks of higher inflation remain.

-At the same time, the Fed’s latest statement suggested that the officials still think shortages of materials and labor are major factors in the rise in inflation — factors that would presumably ease over time.
+In recent public remarks, Powell has acknowledged that inflation has endured longer than expected and that risks of higher prices remain.
+The Fed’s latest statement said that officials still regard shortages of materials and labor as the main factors raising inflation.
+Powell suggested Wednesday that those factors would ease over time, though perhaps not until the middle of next year.

-“Supply and demand imbalances related to the pandemic and the reopening of the economy,” the statement said, “have contributed to sizable price increases in some sectors.”
+So far, the Fed chair added, recent pay gains that have gone to many Americans do not appear to have intensified inflation — something that can happen if companies seek to offset their higher labor costs by raising prices.

 Last week, the government reported that prices surged 4.4% in September from a year earlier — the fastest 12-month increase since 1991.
 Yet while inflation is running hot, the job market isn’t back to full strength.
 The unemployment rate was 4.8% in September, above its pre-pandemic level of 3.5%.
 And roughly 5 million fewer people have jobs now than did before the pandemic.